iftachsc/scala_swag/README.md

 * the hight the GCD(window,slice) the least number of slices in a slide/window thus the faster a window will be aggregated.
 * so for example for large windows e.g. hours windows can be computed very fast if we have few slices in a slide.
 * when Window % Slide = 0 => Slide is a single slice
+* slices and window are printed to stdout

 * the algorithm always compute slices first. it takes messages from blackbox stream according to event time extracted until it feels a slice